Gelechiidae/species/pages/about.md

 ## Citing
 * This website - {{frontmatter.citation}}
 * Individual taxon pages - See citation at the bottom of each page.
+* TaxonWorks - TaxonWorks Community (2022) TaxonWorks [software].
+Species File Group (maintainers, [https://speciesfilegroup.org](https://speciesfilegroup.org).
+Accessible at: [https://github.com/SpeciesFileGroup/taxonworks](https://github.com/SpeciesFileGroup/taxonworks)

-## Data
+## Taxonomic Data
 Data for these pages is collaboratively curated online in a [TaxonWorks](https://taxonworks) project.
 All data behind this site served as JSON through calls to a [TaxonWorks API](https://api.taxonworks.org).
 You can follow along by using the Console of your browser to explore the Network tab.

 ## Technical